-This course gives students a thorough overview and look into the multi-billion dollar sport sponsorship and marketing industry.
-In this era of globalization, all facets of this growing industry are analyzed including advertising, promotions, sponsorships, product licensing and market segmentation.
+This course gives students a thorough overview

+of the multi-billion dollar sport sponsorship and marketing industry.
+In this era of globalization, all facets of this growing industry are analyzed including advertising, promotions, sponsorships, product licensing, and market segmentation.
 Principles of marketing and marketing management are introduced and how they relate to the global sport industry.

-Sport and the Law SMGT 704
+Sport & the Law SMGT704

 This course introduces the fundamental tenets of the law and familiarizes students with legal structure and basic legal terminology.
 Various aspects of law are examined including negligence, tort law and risk management, and how they impact the sports industry.
-In addition, legal issues that relate to professional sport leagues and amateur governing bodies will be analyzed.
+In addition, legal issues that relate to professional sport leagues and amateur governing bodies are analyzed.

-Sport Leadership to Shape the Future SMGT 711 3 Credits
+Sport Leadership to Shape the Future SMGT711

-In this course students explore the role of leadership in shaping sport organizations.
-The role of leadership of individuals and groups to generate and sustain significant processes of change are explored.
+In this course, students explore the role of leadership in shaping sport organizations.
+The role of leadership of individuals and groups to generate and sustain significant processes of change is explored.

-Intercollegiate Athletics Rules and Procedures SMGT 712 3 Credits
+Intercollegiate Rules & Procedures SMGT712 3

-This course gives students an overview, appreciation and knowledge of the policies and procedures of intercollegiate governing bodies.
-Areas discussed are bylaws, rules, compliance and athlete eligibility that apply to member institutions in America.
+This explores the policies and procedures of intercollegiate governing bodies.
+Areas discussed are bylaws, rules, compliance, and athlete eligibility that apply to member institutions in America.

-Introduction to Sport Hospitality SMGT 721 3 Credits
+Introduction to Sport Hospitality SMGT721

 This course provides an overview of the basic organizational and business structure of the sport hospitality industry.
-Students will examine the role hospitality plays in professional and collegiate sports, with particular focus on hosting patrons of sporting events.
+Students examine the role hospitality plays in professional and collegiate sports, with particular focus on hosting patrons of sporting events.

-Planning and Management of Sport Facilities/Special Events SMGT 722 3 Credits
+Managing Sport Facilities/Special Events SMGT722